rmolinamir/react-formalized/README.md

 ---

+## Archived

+Please note that for the time being I have decided to archive this repository, I could not invest effort into maintaining it and there are much better designed libraries out there.
+It wouldn't be worth using this component unless a severe refactor is done.

+---

 ## Introduction

 This library is a collection of pre-styled JSX elements based on the common HTML Form Elements.
 It offers an easy way to collect form data and/or input values, while letting certain HOCs do the heavy work on the background.
 It is also possible to change CSS themes on the fly by using React `Context` objects and `Providers`, for example changing between light and dark CSS themes globally.
 The style and animations were inspired by different `<input>` elements from popular websites such as Reddit and Netflix.